Brewers vs. Rockies Player Props Betting Odds

-Rowdy Tellez and Charlie Blackmon are two of the top players with prop bets available when the Milwaukee Brewers and the Colorado Rockies play at Coors Field on Tuesday (first pitch at 8:40 PM ET).
+Player prop bet odds for Rowdy Tellez, Charlie Blackmon and others are listed when the Milwaukee Brewers visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.

 Bet on this matchup or its props with DraftKings!